William Wentworth: Advocate for reform

 Wentworth returned to Sydney in 1824, accompanied by fellow barrister Robert Wardell, both of whom were admitted to the New South Wales Bar later that year on 10 September.
-They actively campaigned for the introduction of self-government and trial by jury by establishing The Australian (not to be confused with the present-day paper of the same name), the colony's first privately owned paper.
-Governor Sir Thomas Brisbane realised there was little point in continuing to censor The Sydney Gazette when The Australian was uncensored, and so government censorship of newspapers was abandoned in 1824, and the freedom of the press began in Australia.
+They actively campaigned for self-government and trial by jury by establishing The Australian (not to be confused with the present-day paper of the same name), the colony's first privately owned paper.
+Governor Sir Thomas Brisbane realised there was little point in continuing to censor The Sydney Gazette when the former was uncensored, and so government censorship of newspapers was abandoned in 1824, and the freedom of the press began in Australia.
 With an editorial leaning toward the rights of ex-convicts (known as emancipists), the paper was in frequent conflict with Governor Ralph Darling, who attempted unsuccessfully to have it banned in 1826.
-Wentworth also became a director of the Bank of New South Wales in 1825.
+Wentworth became a director of the Bank of New South Wales in 1825.

+That year, Wentworth declared his disinterest in holding public office.
+"As a mere private person I might lead the colony, but as a servant of the Governor I could only conform to his whims, which would neither suit my tastes nor principles," he reasoned.

-Of the liberal-minded Australian, one contemporary who commented on flogging and other harsh punishments administered to convicts in New South Wales went on to say:
+One contemporary, commenting on flogging and other harsh punishments administered to convicts, recorded the change brought by the liberal-minded Australian: